Health Information Exchange

 - Apart from the three fields noted as required for the summary of care record (i.e., current problem list, current medication list, and current medication allergy list), in circumstances where there is no information available to populate one or more of the fields listed (because the MIPS eligible clinician does not record such information or because there is no information to record), the MIPS eligible clinician may leave the field(s) blank and still meet the measure.

-- A MIPS eligible clinician must have the ability to transmit all data pertaining to laboratory test results in the summary of care document, but may work with their system developer to establish clinically relevant parameters for the most appropriate results for the given transition or referral.
-This policy is limited to laboratory test results.
+- A MIPS eligible clinician must have the ability to transmit all data pertaining to laboratory test results in the summary of care document but may work with their system developer to establish clinically relevant parameters for the most appropriate results for the given transition or referral.

 - A MIPS eligible clinician who limits the transmission of laboratory test result data in a summary of care document must send the full results upon request (i.e. all lab results as opposed to a subset).